jean-technologies/smartlead-mcp-server-local/README.md

 npm start
 ```

-### Integration with Claude
+### Integration with Claude or Other MCP Clients

-To use this MCP server with Claude, you need to add it to the MCP settings file:
+To use this MCP server with Claude or other MCP clients, you need to add it to the appropriate MCP settings file:

 1. For Claude VSCode extension, add it to `c:\Users\<username>\AppData\Roaming\Code\User\globalStorage\saoudrizwan.claude-dev\settings\cline_mcp_settings.json`
-2. For Claude desktop app, add it to `%APPDATA%\Claude\claude_desktop_config.json` on Windows
+2. For Claude desktop app, add it to `%APPDATA%\Claude\claude_desktop_config.json` on Windows or `~/Library/Application Support/Claude/claude_desktop_config.json` on macOS

 Example configuration: